2000 Playoff Prestige: "Alma Mater Materials" Insert

 2013 Topps Five Star: “Dion Jordan” Rookie Jersey Autograph #110

-The real treasure with this title is the insert sets.
+The real treasure with this title are the insert sets.
 And there are 12 of them.
 These insert sets are high-end cards that are perfectly designed and laid out.

 2013 Topps Five Star: “DeAndre Hopkins” Jumbo Jerseys Relic #FSJJR-DH